Forms are the pages of your Anvil app. They have a visual design that describes how they look, and a Python class that describes how they behave.

 Click the blue arrow button to go to the method that runs when the event occurs.
 If an appropriate method doesn’t exist already, it will be created.
 (If there is no method name in the box, an appropriate name will be chosen using the name of the component and the event: e.g.

 Components are laid out from top to bottom on a page.
-A component’s width is determined by its container.
+A component’s width is determined by the layout you have set up in its container.
 A component’s height is determined by its own properties.

 Everything that you can do in Design view of the Form Editor can also be done by writing some Python code in Code View.
 This is because each component that you drag-and-drop onto your Form is represented as a Python object that you can interact with directly.